guusj/books/Warbreaker_BrandonSanderson.md

 She withdrew the Breath, took a few calming breaths of her own, then closed her eyes.
 _Have to get the intention right.
 Need it to go inside, twist the tumbler free._
 “Twist things,” she said, feeling the Breath leave her.
 She stuck the thread into the lock.
 It spun about, and she heard a click.
 The door opened.
 The sounds of fighting from behind stopped, though men continued to moan.
-Vivenna recovered her Breath then reached into the cage.
+Vivenna recovered her Breath, then reached into the cage.
 The girl cringed, crying out and hiding her face.
 “I’m a friend,” Vivenna said soothingly.
 “Please, I’m here to help you.”
 But the girl wiggled, screaming when touched.
 Frustrated, Vivenna turned back toward Vasher.
 He stood beside the fire, head bowed, bodies strewn around him.
 He held Nightblood in one hand, sheathed tip resting back against the dirty floor.
 And, for some reason, he seemed _larger_ than he had a few moments ago.
 Taller.
 Broader of shoulders.
 More threatening.
 Vasher’s other hand was on Nightblood’s hilt.
 The sheath clasp was undone, and black smoke crept out, off of the blade, some pouring toward the ground, some floating up toward the ceiling.
 As if it couldn’t decide.